Hello, CUHK students!

 - Data available: longitudinal speech data of naturalistic conversations between the child and her parents in the three languages; systematically recorded over 5 years from age 3 to 8; transcription needed

-- Suitable for: students who are fluent speakers of Cantonese, English and Mandarin; 6-credit projects
+- Suitable for: students who are fluent speakers of Cantonese, English and Mandarin

-If you are interested in working with me and my team for your 3-credit or 6-credit projects investigating the above topics, please send me an email introducing yourself and your academic background (CV, academic transcripts, etc.).
+If you are interested in working with me and my team investigating the above topics, please send me an email introducing yourself and your academic background (CV, academic transcripts, etc.).

 I am happy to work with student authors of outstanding project papers to develop the papers into high-quality manuscripts and submit to academic journals for publication.